yingtao450/TuyaOpen/docs/en/tos_guide.md

 # tos Guide

-The tos command is a build tool for tuyaopen, supporting various functions such as creating, compiling, and configuring.
+The tos command is a build tool for TuyaOpen, supporting various functions such as creating, compiling, and configuring.

-The tos command is located in the root directory of [tuyaopen](https://github.com/tuya/tuyaopen.git) and is implemented using shell scripts.
-Before using it, you need to add the path of tuyaopen to the system environment variable.
+The tos command is located in the root directory of [TuyaOpen](https://github.com/tuya/TuyaOpen.git) and is implemented using shell scripts.
+Before using it, you need to add the path of TuyaOpen to the system environment variable.

 ## Command List
 You can view the command list by running `tos help`.